quipucords/quipucords/README.md

 To test quipucords against virtual machines running on a cloud provider, view the documentation found [here](docs/public_cloud.md).

-# <a name="issues"></a> Issues
-To report bugs for quipucords [open issues](https://github.com/quipucords/quipucords/issues) against this repository in Github.
-Complete the issue template when opening a new bug to improve investigation and resolution time.

 # <a name="authors"></a> Authors
 Authorship and current maintainer information can be found in [AUTHORS](AUTHORS.md).